 Here's the part that probably does- I am at least a little geeky although you might be horrified to hear I have never seen any of the star wars movies, a single episode of star trek, any horror films, or any zombie films apart from Shaun of the Dead and Zombieland.
 I still play tons of games, although I tend to avoid RPGs and MMOs.
 We like all the regulars, Settlers, Dominion, Boggle, Scrabble, Backgammon, Cribbage, Canasta, Rock Band, etc. We do a lot of gaming and jumping around playing plastic instruments with our 30something friends.
 We are unashamed.

 I would like to make it clear that my husband and I are deliriously happy with our marriage.
-We have a house, we spend a lot of time together, we love each other an immeasurable amount.
-We don't argue.
+We have a daughter, a house, and we spend a lot of time together.
+We don't fight dirty.
 We are a team.
 We are respectful of one another.
 Even if they aren't rational, we accept that our feelings are real.
 We work shit out.
 We trust one another.
 We are both committed to assisting one another in the pursuit of the most rewarding and fulfilling lives possible.
 We were married for 7 years before we decided to open our relationship to see other people.
 It was strength that led us here, it was not something missing.
 We are not looking for a triad.
 He has one other partner he is deeply in love with.
 My long term boyfriend has just moved across the country and I don't know what that is going to look like in the upcoming months.
 I regularly have another relationship that is much more about kink than it is about sex.